 When it comes to choosing a cleaner, there are quite a few available options.
 If you don’t want to mess with mixing up your own cleaner, you can go with something like a bio-degradable vinyl cleaner, which you should be able to get at most home improvement stores.
 However, if you don’t mind getting your hands dirty and mixing up a cleaner yourself, you can make a DIY solution for less money.

-To create a light-duty cleaner, mix together seven parts water to three parts white vinegar.
+- Light Duty Cleaner: To create a light-duty cleaner, mix together seven parts water to three parts white vinegar.
 That’s all you need to remove light mold, mildew, and discoloration.
 The mixture will work well on your home and you won’t have to worry about doing damage to anything nearby.
-Best of all, its’ a natural solution and doesn’t pose a risk to anyone.
+Best of all, it is a natural solution and doesn’t pose a risk to anyone.
 The only downside is that you’ll have to deal with that vinegar smell as you wipe down the house.

-For heavy discoloration or mold, you’ll have to rely on household cleaners to get the job done.
+- Heavy Duty Cleaner: For heavy discoloration or mold, you’ll have to rely on household cleaners to get the job done.
 First, add a gallon of water to a large bucket.
-Then toss in a third cup of powder laundry detergent, two thirds of a cup of household cleaner, one quart of liquid laundry bleach, and one gallon of water.
+Then toss in a third cup of powder laundry detergent, two-thirds of a cup of household cleaner, one quart of liquid laundry bleach, and one gallon of water.
 This solution will smell strong, but it will do a thorough and effective job at cleaning heavier stains.

 Unless you live in a single-level home, you probably won’t be able to clean all the siding off of the ground.
 If sections of your home will still be out of reach with even a five- or six-foot handled brush, you’ll have to invest in a ladder.